Brownian windings, Stochastic Green's formula and inhomogeneous magnetic impurities: Magnetic impurities

 where

-The two terms in \eqref{eq:Gasymp} comes from two different parts in this last sum: the term $i\beta \dashint \n_X(z)f(z)g(z)\d z$ comes from the \emph{bulk} of the sum, that is the part with $k$ of the order of $1$.
-The second term comes from the \emph{tail} of the sum, or more precisely from the part of the sum when $k$ is of the order of $\beta^{-1}$.
+The two terms in the limit~\eqref{eq:Gasymp} come from two different parts in this last sum: the term $i\alpha \dashint \n_Xfg\d \lambda$ comes from the \emph{bulk} of the sum, that is the part with $k$ of the order of $1$.
+The second term comes from the \emph{tail} of the sum, or more precisely from the part of the sum when $k$ is of the order of $\alpha^{-1}$.
 We will split the sum into several parts.
-For $n, N\in \mathbb{N}\cup \{\infty\}$ with $n<N$, we set
+For $n\in \mathbb{N},\ N\in \mathbb{N}\cup \{\infty\}$ with $n<N$, set